MicrosoftDocs/cloud-adoption-framework/docs/strategy/index.md

 ---
 title: Develop a Cloud Adoption Strategy
-description: Learn how to develop a cloud adoption strategy that aligns with your business goals. ms.author: tozimmergren
+description: Learn how to develop a cloud adoption strategy to migrate or innovate in the cloud, in alignment with your business goals. ms.author: tozimmergren
 author: Zimmergren
 ms.topic: overview